Dyvinia/BFPlusDocs/docs/details/bugfixes.md

 - Anakin Skywalker
     - Fixed an issue in the lightsaber attack sequence with the wrong animation playing after performing a lunge attack.
+- Boba Fett
+    - CONCUSSION ROCKET
+        - Fixed an issue with the disruption and flash affectors applying to Boba Fett if he is very close to the impact.
 - Bossk
     - SPREADING THE DISEASE Star Card
         - Fixed an issue with the Star Card not actually increasing the radius of DIOXIS GRENADE.